School Science Lessons

 Alginates (alginic acid, algin) are produced from brown algae, kelp.

-A wrack is a brown algae that, when exposed by the tide, exudes a sticky brown gel to avoid desiccation.
+A "wrack" is a brown algae that, when exposed by the tide, exudes a sticky brown gel to avoid desiccation.

-Experiment: Examine filaments under low power, then examine a cell in detail under high power and look for oogonia and antheridia.
+Examine filaments under low power, then examine a cell in detail under high power and look for oogonia and antheridia.

 Examine a prepared slide showing dwarf males.